pietervdvn/Lang/workspace/Data/.gen/TypeOverview.md

 BIInt | pietervdvn:Data:Builtins | * | **TODO**  | A int!
 Eq | pietervdvn:Data:Category.Eq | * | **TODO**  | When a type is instance of ''Eq'' it means data of this type can be compared for equivalence.
 Associative | pietervdvn:Data:Category.Function | (* ~> *) | **TODO**  |
-An associative function is a function for which you can swap the arguments, and get the same function.

 Commutative | pietervdvn:Data:Category.Function | (* ~> *) | **TODO**  |
-A commutative function

 Mappable | pietervdvn:Data:Category.Mappable | (* ~> *) | **TODO**  | A functor is a container which has a 'map'-function
 Monoid | pietervdvn:Data:Category.Monoid | * | **TODO**  | A monoid is a type on which an _addition_ operation is defined together with a neutral element for this operator.
 Product | pietervdvn:Data:Category.Monoid | * | **TODO**  | Product is an instance of monoid, with (+) defined as append